-Pursuant to Paragraph 4 of the Court's December 14, 2020 Scheduling Order, the undersigned counsel represents that she and Jonathan Cohen attempted to confer with Respondents' counsel, Joel Reese, in a good faith effort to resolve by agreement the issues raised in this motion to compel, but he generally refused to engage in a substantive conversation about specific issues and stated that Respondents would not supplement their discovery responses.
-We were therefore unable to resolve any of the issues raised in this motion by agreement.
-This conference took place by telephone starting at 4:30 PM (Eastern) on February 1, 2021 and lasted approximately 75 minutes.
+Pursuant to Paragraph 4 of the Court's December 14, 2020 Scheduling Order, the undersigned counsel represents that she and Jonathan Cohen conferred with Respondents' counsel, Joel Reese, in a good faith effort to resolve by agreement the issues raised in this motion to compel, but were unable to reach agreement.
+This conference took place by telephone starting at 2:45 PM (Eastern) on March 23, 2021.

+s/ Elizabeth Averill

+Elizabeth Averill

-s/ Elizabeth Averill Elizabeth Averill Federal Trade Commission 600 Pennsylvania Ave, NW, CC-9528 Washington, DC 20580 (202) 326-2993; eaverill@ftc.gov
+Federal Trade Commission

+600 Pennsylvania Ave, NW, CC-9528

+Washington, DC 20580

+(202) 326-2993; eaverill@ftc.gov